WAGO/pfc-firmware-sdk/README.md

 - ARM architecture
 - Bootloader

-We will provide ’ready to use’ toolchains in a binary manner, which save a lot of time and headaches.
+We will provide ’ready to use’ toolchains in a binary manner, which saves a lot of time and headaches.
 This document describes the installation and usage of the binary toolchain.

 The advantages of the ready to use toolchain have to be paid with some dependencies, which make a uniquely defined host environment mandatory.
-Ubuntu 16.04 (64bit) fit these requirements, others may or may not.
+Ubuntu 16.04 (64bit) fits these requirements, others may or may not.

 # Installation and building STEP-BY-STEP:

 ## 0.)
 Download and setup a virtual or physical Ubuntu 16.04.5 LTS 64bit machine from scratch
-You can download the Ubuntu-Iso directly for their website: http://releases.ubuntu.com/16.04/
+You can download the Ubuntu-Iso directly form their website: http://releases.ubuntu.com/16.04/

-**Make sure if you like to use the precompiled toolchain that you use the 64bit variant.**
+**Make sure if you like to use the precompiled toolchain that you use the Ubuntu-64bit variant.**

 A minimal disk space of 25GB is required.
 We recommend 50GB.
 > For virtual machines on windows x64 hosts: